History of English cricket (1846–1863): Matches, venues and teams

-According to the Association of Cricket Statisticians and Historians (the ACS), a total of 534 top-class matches were played in the eighteen English seasons from 1846 to 1863 inclusive.
+According to the Association of Cricket Statisticians and Historians (the ACS), a total of 534 important matches were played in the eighteen English seasons from 1846 to 1863 inclusive.
 Marylebone Cricket Club (MCC) were especially prolific.
 There was no national championship and the matches were all arranged on an ad hoc basis, although some such as Gentlemen v Players and North v South had become traditional events in the cricketing calendar.
 As a rule, these matches were eleven-a-side with double innings and usually played over three days.

 Having begun in 1827, the University Match between Cambridge University Cricket Club (CUCC) and Oxford University Cricket Club (OUCC) had become an annual event by 1846 and it was played every year from then to 1863.

 Kent had a strong team in the 1840s which included Nicholas Felix, William Hillyer, Alfred Mynn and Fuller Pilch.

 On 23, 24 & 25 July 1849, Sheffield Cricket Club and Manchester Cricket Club met at Hyde Park in Sheffield.
 For the first time, the match was billed as "Yorkshire v Lancashire" and it is recognised as the first Roses Match.
 Yorkshire won by 5 wickets.

 Middlesex re-emerged as a county team in 1850, largely through the efforts of the Walker family that eventually founded the present Middlesex County Cricket Club.

 On 1 March 1859, the second Kent county club was formed and based at Maidstone.
 This club was commonly called West Kent while the existing Canterbury one, formed in 1842, was known as East Kent, a scenario which reflected the Dorset/Mann teams of the 18th century.
 The two organisations eventually merged in 1870 to form the existing Kent County Cricket Club.